RafRomB/imml/README.md

-# uimv-learn: A Python package for unsupervised incomplete multi-view learning
+# imv-ulearn: A Python package for unsupervised incomplete multi-view learning

 This package is designed for Incomplete Multi-View Clustering (IMC), which is a technique used to cluster data that is represented by multiple views or